Network-Direction/3dprint/klipper/klipper.md

 </br></br>
 > [!NOTE]
 > I found that some USB cables wouldn't work.
-Some may be for chargins devices only.
+Some may be for charging devices only.
 >
 > If you have troubles, try changing cables.
+I have found that USB-C to USB-C cables are best.
+Try using a USB-A to USB-C converter on the RPi end.
 >
 > Also see [USB Troubleshooting](usb_tshoot.md)